Miami Birth Injury Attorneys

 Injuries from C-Section

-C-sections occur when a baby cannot be birthed naturally through the vaginal canal.
+C-sections occur when a baby cannot be birthed naturally.
 There are some reasons why a C-section might have to take place, with either the mother and/or child being in a situation that disallows a natural birth.
 Since 32% of births result in a C-section, and C-sections are complicated procedures, there are a plethora of related injuries a mother or child may sustain.
 The following can also result in a C-section related injury: fetal lacerations, oxygen deprivation, delayed C-section complications, improper anesthesia use, and maternal infection.

-While compensation cannot make up for the pain and complications your infant and loved ones face after an injury such as this, it can ensure that your infant will receive the care necessary for him or her to succeed.
+While compensation cannot make up for the pain and complications your infant and loved ones face after an injury such as this, it can ensure your infant will receive the care necessary for him or her to succeed.
 Common expenses that may be covered by compensation for a birth injury include therapy, medical bills, medication and more.
-Let us fight to ensure your family is protected.
+Let us fight for you.

 In one birth injury case, we obtained a $15,000,000 settlement on behalf of our clients after their child suffered a birth injury due to medical mistakes.
 The nurses and physicians delayed in performing a C-section which led to brain injury and severe cerebral palsy in the infant.
 After 10 years of litigation and multiple appeals, the settlement was finally reached.

-Trust Caring Florida Birth Injury Lawyers.
+Trust Caring Miami Birth Injury Lawyers.
 Call Us Today.